Zhang Jie (voice actor)

-Zhang Jie (又名阿杰, born November 27, 1978), also known as Jet and Ketsu, is a mainland Chinese voice actor.
+Zhang Jie (张杰, born November 27, 1978), also known as Jet and Ketsu, is a mainland Chinese voice actor.

 Because he and Bian Jiang, and two female voice actors, Qiao Shiyu and Ji Guanlin, have combined to be the voices of many popular TV dramas, the citizens have joked that Chinese TV dramas are all four of them falling in love.